Over My Dead Body (novel): Plot summary

-Neya Tormic is initially the main suspect in Ludlow’s murder; she was his fencing instructor and the last person seen with him.
-Although another student, Rudolf Faber, has provided her an alibi, it is weak.
-Her guilt seems to be confirmed when Madame Zorka, a mysterious Manhattan couturière who also studies at the studio, calls Wolfe claiming to have seen Neya plant the col de mort.
-Although Zorka threatens to call the police, Wolfe calls her bluff by summoning her, Neya and the police to his office to reveal what has happened.
-Madam Zorka disappears, but Neya confesses that she did plant the col de mort on Archie, claiming that it had already been planted on her and she merely panicked.
+Neya Tormic is the main suspect in Ludlow's murder; she was the last person seen with him.
+Another student, Rudolf Faber, provides her an alibi.
+Her guilt seems to be confirmed when Madame Zorka, a Manhattan couturière who studies at the studio, calls Archie claiming she saw Neya plant the col de mort.
+Wolfe summons her, Neya and the police to his office to reveal what has happened.
+Madam Zorka disappears.
+Neya confesses that she did plant the col de mort on Archie, claiming that it had already been planted on her.

-Inspector Cramer, already annoyed by Wolfe and Archie’s intrusion into the case, is further aggrieved when powerful interests begin to interfere with his investigation.
-Ludlow is revealed to be a British agent on confidential business, leading Wolfe to suspect that he was investigating the Yugoslavian forestry deal.
-His suspicions are confirmed when Rudolf Faber visits his office, claiming to be acting in Neya’s interests; when Archie and Wolfe both leave the office, Faber instantly tries to locate the letter in the book it was left in.
+Inspector Cramer is aggrieved when powerful interests begin to interfere with his investigation.
+Ludlow was a British agent on confidential business, leading Wolfe to suspect that he was investigating the Yugoslavian forestry deal.
+Rudolf Faber visits Wolfe, claiming he acts in Neya's interests.
+Left briefly alone in the office, Faber seeks the letter in the book where Carla had placed it, confirming Faber’s role in the forest deal.

-Donald Barrett, a banker and fencing student, approaches Wolfe also claiming to be acting in Neya’s interests.
-Barrett is the son of John Barrett, one of the partners of the firm involved in the deal, and Wolfe realizes that he is responsible for Madame Zorka’s disappearance.
-As the firm’s involvement with the deal is illegal under American law, Wolfe threatens to expose them unless Barrett produces Zorka.
-Capitulating, Barrett takes Archie to a love nest where he is housing Zorka.
-Wolfe attempts to question Zorka but she is apparently heavily intoxicated and incoherent.
-Wolfe eventually allows her to remain in the brownstone so that she can sleep it off, but when Archie goes to wake her the next morning he discovers she has slipped out via the fire escape.
-She is later found and brought back, where Saul Panzer reveals he has discovered her true identity - she is actually Pansy Bupp, a farm girl from Iowa who reinvented herself as Zorka in the hopes of achieving more success.
+Donald Barrett, a banker and fencing student, approaches Wolfe in Neya's interests.
+Barrett is the son of John Barrett, part of the firm in the forest deal.
+Wolfe realizes that Donald is hiding Madame Zorka.
+As his father's involvement with the deal is illegal under American law, Wolfe threatens to expose them unless Barrett produces Zorka.
+Capitulating, Barrett takes Archie to Zorka.
+Wolfe attempts to question Zorka but she is incoherent.
+Wolfe allows her to remain in the brownstone to sleep it off, but she leaves using the fire escape overnight.
+She is found and brought back.
+Saul Panzer reveals that she is Pansy Bupp, a girl from Iowa who knows Zorka is a better name for her business.
+John P. Barrett visits Wolfe, seeking to stop Wolfe’s interference with the forest deal.
+This appeal fails.